ninn-kou/COMP2017-Tutorials/Week 10/Week_10_Tutorial_B.md

 write counter back
 ```

-If two threads do this at the same time, the operations can interleave.
+If two threads do this at the same time, their operations can interleave:

 ```text
 counter starts at 0